m-n/lazy-susan/README.md

 4. Introduction of a new constituent trait: the DIGIT-SEPARATOR can be included in arbitrary places within a number without changing how the number is read.
+5. Customizable treatment of tokens ending in a package marker:
+   a. foo:(bar baz) reads (bar baz) with *package* bound to foo
+      this is the default behavior of an (LS:RT)
+   b. foo: returns :foo
+   c. error as usual

 LAZY-SUSAN achieves this by implementing the part of the reader algorithm that is used when collecting a token.
 To hijack CL's rt